-| | |
+| | | |

 Free High-Frequency Words Game with Dolch Primer Words

 This post may contain affiliate links.
-Please see our disclosure policy.
+As an Amazon affiliate, we earn from qualifying purchases.
+See our disclosure policy.

 Use this free high-frequency words flashcards game to engage students in a fun activity while they learn to use high-frequency words within context.
-This printable pdf game includes 18 words from the Dolch Primer Sight Word List, both decodable and irregular words.
+The printable pdf game includes 18 words from the Dolch Primer Sight Word List, both decodable and irregular words.
 Just print, cut, and play!

 Purple background with the game pieces showing the Dolch sight words and sentences.